tongxin97/tongxin97.github.io/index.md

 <img class="profile-picture" src="media/profile.jpeg">

-Hi, I'm Xin, M.S.
-Computer Science student at University of Illinois at Urbana Champaign.
-Before coming to the Midwest, I spent my undergraduate years in Abu Dhabi and New York and got my B.S. degree from New York University.
+Hi, I'm Xin, I am joining Facebook as a software engineer in Feb, 2021.
+I obtained my Master's degree in Computer Science from University of Illinois at Urbana Champaign in 2020, and my B.S.
+Computer Science degree from New York University (Abu Dhabi) in 2019.

-I interned at Facebook in summer 2020 and worked on full-stack Web development in the Ads Measurement org.
-Previously, I interned at WeChat (Tencent) in summer 2018.
-I also have research experience in the Computer Systems and Networking area.
+Here is a brief summary of my work experience: I did a remote internship at Facebook during summer 2020 and worked on full-stack Web development in the Ads Measurement org.
+Previously, I interned at WeChat (Tencent) in Guangzhou during summer 2018 and had some research experience in the Computer Systems and Networking area.

 ## Work & Research Experience